1996 California Proposition 218: Majority protest for property-related fees and charges

-Local Initiative Power to Reduce or Repeal Agency Approved Property-Related Levies
+Local initiative power to reduce or repeal agency-approved property-related levies

 Sometimes a proposed property-related fee or charge may be controversial and/or have significant opposition but not enough opposition to attain a majority protest.
 The lack of a majority protest does not legally obligate an agency to levy the property-related fee or charge.
 Occasionally, the governing body of an agency may be responsive to the objections and protests by the public concerning a proposed property-related fee or charge.
 Responses may take the form of not levying the property-related fee or charge or modifying the property-related fee or charge to make it more acceptable to the public.

 However, in situations where the governing body of an agency is not responsive to the objections and protests by the public and approves a controversial property-related fee or charge, the local initiative power under Proposition 218 can generally be used to reduce or repeal the property-related fee or charge.
 This includes the significantly reduced signature requirement thereunder.
 An example application is a local initiative to reduce or repeal a significant water fee or charge increase resulting from customers conserving water under drought conditions.

-Political Accountability For Approving Controversial Property-Related Levies

-The approval of any property-related fee or charge under Proposition 218 is a political decision generally made by local elected officials.
-As a result, any approval, especially if there is significant public controversy concerning the approval, is a political matter for which those local elected officials approving the property-related fee or charge can be held politically accountable during the next election for members of the governing body of the local agency.

-In extraordinary circumstances, especially when there is great hostility by local politicians in any matter relating to the approval of a property-related fee or charge (or any other levy subject to Proposition 218), exercise of the local recall power is also generally an available option to local voters.